Compared are the Regular Version (German Blu-ray by Splendid) and the Chinese Extended Version (Chinese TV on Star TV)

 Carrie's attempt at the apartment is longer: Via fast motion and comic-like sounds, Jackie whirls her around.
 Jackie is still asleep though and imagines all that as some kind of message and he would like it to get a little more rough.

-Carrie fingers around in the face but that does not make a difference either so she yanks him around which instantaneously leads to the scene with the car roof which is in the Regular Version as well.
+Carrie fingers around in his face but that does not make a difference either so she yanks him around.
+This instantaneously leads to the scene with the car roof which is in the Regular Version as well.

 06:19 / 07:43-07:52